Canadian Writer · AI Infrastructure · Digital Sovereignty · Technology Policy

 Get in touch.

-Whether it's about AI policy, Canadian digital sovereignty, legal practice, or a shared interest in building things that matter — I'd welcome the conversation.
+Whether it's about AI policy, Canadian digital sovereignty, or legal practice — I'd welcome the conversation.